 The ability to produce high quality AAV vectors at scale is a critical success factor in AAV gene therapy.
-While previously at the National Institutes of Health, or NIH, several members of our current production team invented and developed a baculovirus AAV production system, a system for manufacturing AAV vectors that uses viruses from the baculoviridae family, which we use and have continued to improve upon.
+While previously at the National Institutes of Health, or NIH, several members of our current production team invented and developed a baculovirus AAV production system, a technology for producing AAV vectors at scal in insect-derived cells, which we use and have continued to improve upon.
 This system has a number of attributes that enable high quality commercial-scale manufacturing, such as high yields, high purity and scalability.
-We are building a state-of-the-art process research and development production facility for manufacturing research-grade AAV vectors onsite at our headquarters in Cambridge, Massachusetts and a current good manufacturing practice, or cGMP, commercial-scale AAV manufacturing capability through our collaboration with MassBiologics.
+We are building a state-of-the-art process research and development production facility for manufacturing research-grade AAV vectors onsite at our headquarters in Cambridge, Massachusetts and a current good manufacturing practice, or cGMP, commercial scale AAV manufacturing capability through our collaboration with MassBiologics.

-Identifying the optimal route of administration and delivery parameters for AAV gene therapy, such as infusion volume, flow rate and formulation for a specific disease, are critical to achieving safe and effective levels of transgene expression in the targeted location in the CNS.
+Identifying the optimal route of administration and delivery parameters for AAV gene therapy, such as infusion volume, flow rate, vector concentration and dose and formulation for a specific disease, are critical to achieving safe and effective levels of transgene expression in the targeted location in the CNS.
 We aim to develop clinically feasible protocols that yield reproducible results across patients.
 Recent advances in delivery techniques, coupled with real-time, intra-operative magnetic resonance imaging, or MRI, allow for targeted delivery of AAV vectors to discrete regions of the CNS.
 For our current pipeline programs, we are pursuing a surgical approach for direct injection into a targeted region of the brain or injection into the CSF for broader delivery to the cells within and surrounding the spinal cord.